Bailamos/CMake-VSCode-SDL-Example/Readme.md

 # Description
-This is simple project using CMake for multidirectory C++ project with SDL and GoogleTest.
+This is simple project using CMake for multidirectory C++ project with SDL, SDl_image, GoogleTest and Github Workflows for automated tests run.

 # Prerequisites
 ## On Windows: